Submissions

 Typically, our initial print-run will be 100 copies, which will include a small number of author copies.

-Bearing in mind that a large proportion of poetry chapbook sales are author-driven, we usually suggest a fifty-fifty share of all sales income as their royalties.
-We also provide each author with a page on our website to promote online sales of their chapbook.
-We also publicise their work via our blog page and social media accounts and by provision of review copies to literary magazines.
+Bearing in mind that a large proportion of poetry chapbook sales are author-driven, we offer a generous twenty-five per cent share of all sales income as their royalties.
+(As publisher, we take the larger share so, when we sell out a print-run, the income we have received allows us to finance our next publication).
+We provide each author with a page on our website to promote online sales of their chapbook.
+We also publicise their work via our blog page and social media accounts, by provision of review copies to literary magazines and entries to relevant competitions.

 Good luck, everyone!